masezou/k8s-study/README.md

 # Requirement

+  -Ubuntu Linux 20.04.2
-Ubuntu Linux 20.04.2 or Windows 10 with ubuntu and docker.
+  -Windows 10 with ubuntu 20.04 in appstore and docker desktop and external NFS Server (Option).

 # Installation